BPWarren/virtual_painter/README.md

 Raise your **index** and **middle finger** to activate that mode

 ## DRAWING MODE
-Used to draw your boards.
+Used to draw your artworks.
 Move your **index finger** to draw with the chosen color.

 ## SETTING MODE